 Eventually, a disruption in business happens to everyone.
 There will be a breach, or someone will get phished.
 Credentials will get leaked.
 An extended loss of power or a natural disaster like a fire, flood, hurricane or tornado will happen.
 Someone will mis-click.
-Data will accidentally get deleted.
+Data will accidentally be deleted.

 3 reasons backup solutions aren’t enough